Frequently Asked Questions – Complaint examination

 Reporting tool (Complaint report)

-What do I have to indicate as the outcome of the complaint in a situation where I notify the consumer of their right to involve or transfer the complaint to an independent third party?
+What do I have to indicate in cases where I notify a consumer of their right to involve or transfer their complaint to an independent third party?

 If the consumer involves or transfers the complaint to an independent third party such as the General Insurance OmbudService (GIO), the Canadian Life and Health Insurance OmbudService (CLHIO) or the AMF, you can simply indicate “agreement not reached” when you add the complaint (in the Processing of the complaint record section).